marnusw/react-css-transition-replace/README.md

 ## Usage

-A `ReactCSSTransitionGroup` element can only have a single child.
-Other than that the basic usage follows the exact same API as `ReactCSSTransitionGroup`:
+A `ReactCSSTransitionReplace` element can only have a single child.
+Other than that, the basic usage follows the exact same API as `ReactCSSTransitionGroup`:

 ```javascript